 The UK has long been a significant world power, both economically and politically.
 London is the financial capital of the world, offering an international business environment.
 The UK is also renowned for having some of the best educational institutions in the world and an open, international culture.

 The Tier 1 Investor visa requires an individual to make a substantial financial commitment in the UK.
-To qualify, applicants must have held no less than GBP 2 million under their control for two years in advance of the initial application, failing which they must provide evidence of the source of the funds.Enquiry Factsheet
+To qualify, applicants must have held no less than GBP 2 million under their control for two years in advance of the initial application.Enquiry Factsheet

 GBP 2 million